eckelcu/draft-eckel-shmoo-ietf-hackathon/draft-eckel-shmoo-ietf-hackathon.md

 * Provide some funding to help offset costs of Hackathon (either per meeting or per year, depending on model)
 * Optionally provide t-shirts or other giveaways
 * Optionally provide support staff to assist with Hackathon

+Key benefits include:

+* TODO

+### Online Only

+Online only Hackathons, and increased remote participating in general, result in increased cloud infrastructure requirements that make Hackathon sponsorship more attractive to cloud infrastructure providers.

 ## Champions of Projects